 Cognitive Behavioral Therapy

 Cognitive behavioral therapy (CBT) is a widely accepted therapeutic strategy that encompasses a variety of talk-based techniques.
-Essentially, Sabina Mauro, doctor of psychiatry (PsyD) and a psychologist who treats patients with PTSD, explains that for patients with PTSD, “CBT targets trauma-related thoughts, emotions and behaviors to help the trauma survivor find more adaptive ways of thinking, feeling and behaving.”
+Essentially, Sabina Mauro, doctor of psychology (PsyD,) a psychologist who treats patients with PTSD, explains that for patients with PTSD, “CBT targets trauma-related thoughts, emotions and behaviors to help the trauma survivor find more adaptive ways of thinking, feeling and behaving.”

 For example, deep breathing can be used to treat physiological reactions to trauma memories.
 You may learn other mindfulness techniques to help with intrusive memories.
 You’ll also discuss the beliefs you’ve developed in relation to the trauma and learn to reframe them in healthy ways.